jtessman/LittleBrother/README.txt

 LittleBrother is a Linux-based desktop application for monitoring security cameras, and was built with opencv 4.3.0.
-For some god-forsaken reason, it will not work unless you build and install opencv 4.3.0 with BOTH of the flags WITH_GTK and WITH_GTK_2.
+For some reason, it will not work unless you build and install opencv 4.3.0 with BOTH of the flags WITH_GTK and WITH_GTK_2.
 Currently trying to figure out how it can have dependencies from both of these.

 This program uses mutt for email notifications:
 "sudo apt-get install mutt"